xinghaix/download-manager/docs/README_EN.md

 11. Custom icon color

 ### **Supported Language**
-简体中文、English、Japanese、German、Russian、French
+`简体中文`、`English`、`Japanese`、`German`、`Russian`、`French`

-This is translated using Google, if you have better Suggestions, please send email or create Issues!
+This is the result of using Google Translate.
+If you have better suggestions, please create Issues or email!

+**Steps:**
+1. Location of all translation files: public/_locales/\*\*/*.json
+2. Enter the corresponding language directory
+3. Copy, download or Pull Request modified files.
+It will be in next version as soon as possible after checking.

 ### **Future Plan**
-The following features are developed in order 😂:
+The following features are developing in order 😂:
 1. The icon shows the download animation
 2. Solve the problem that the file that failed to retry downloading becomes a newly created download
 3. Adapt to dark mode